 Noureen: Honestly, the best brow shape is the one that makes you feel most confident.
-If you’re wanting to reshape your brows, I would suggest you wait till you can come see a licensed esthetician who can help you create a shape designed to compliment your face.
-What I generally suggest to my clients is that the beginning of the brow is aligned with the center of the nostril and arch should normally fall over the back third of the eye.
+If you’re wanting to reshape your brows, I would suggest you wait till you can come to see a licensed esthetician who can help you create a shape designed to compliment your face.
+What I generally suggest to my clients is that the beginning of the brow is aligned with the center of the nostril and the arch should normally fall over the back third of the eye.

 Anything else I should know?